Azure/VideoEditorialInTheCloud/README.md

 # Abstract

-This readme file explains the value of video editorial in the cloud using Avid Media Composer and Avid Nexis on Microsoft Azure.
-The deployment guide included in this repository explains, step-by-step how to deploy these applications into your Azure subscription.
+This readme file explains the value of video editorial in the cloud using Avid Media Composer and Avid Nexis on Microsoft Azure and summarizes key resources in this repository: a deployment guide and deployment scripts.
+The deployment guide included in this repository explains, step-by-step, how to deploy these applications into your Azure subscription.
 The deployment guide and accompanying scripts are designed for media production companies that want to provide an edit-on-demand deployment experience.

 # Summary